 There has been no specific water quality monitoring within Tārerekautuku/Yarrs Lagoon Reserve, but ECan have a long-term monitoring site immediately downstream of the Reserve at Pannetts Road.
 Data from this site showed the average water temperatures were cool, at around 13ºC, which is below the Canterbury Land and Water Regional Plain (LWRP) freshwater limit of 20ºC, and average dissolved oxygen levels were high, around 85-90%, above the LWRP limit of 70% for spring-fed plains waterways (Golder Associates 2015).

-Improving water quality in the Ararira/LII catchment and Te Waihora/Lake Ellesmere is a key objective for many agencies and organisations (e.g. ECan, Living Water Partnership).
+Improving water quality in the Ararira/LII catchment and Te Waihora/Lake Ellesmere is a key objective for many agencies and organisations (e.g. ECan, Living Water ).
 However, as is discussed in Section 4.10.2., the hydrology of the Reserve is now dominated by the highly channelized Ararira/LII River and drains, which have hydrologically disconnected the wetland from the waterways that flow through it.
 In addition, the size of reserve in relation to the flow in the Ararira/LII River and the constraints around not flooding neighbouring properties mean solutions for improving downstream water quality within the Reserve are limited.

 Planting along the riparian margins of inflowing waterways within the Reserve, and particularly along the exotic grassed margins, and allowing natural regeneration of wetland vegetation may play a minor role in improving water quality, but will also impede drainage clearance.
 Re-viewing current drainage management practices could also reduce pulses of suspended sediment and have a positive effect on the water quality of the waterways within the Reserve.
 However, to make meaningful improvements in water quality, catchment wide solutions are required.
 Catchment wide recommendations are included below.